 The main things to do in the Grampians include walks and hikes so if you love the outdoors then this is the perfect getaway from Melbourne.
 There are also plenty of other attractions for kids to keep your busy during your stay.

 Where is Halls Gap?

 Halls Gap is a small Victorian town located close to the Grampians National Park.
 The town is set in the Fyans Valley and makes the perfect base to explore.
+It is also one of the best places to see kangaroos, koalas, and other wildlife.
 With so many things to do in Hall’s Gap itself, it is one of the most popular towns to stay in the Grampians.

 Walks in Halls Gap

 One of the easiest walks to do in Halls Gap with kids is to visit the Venus Baths.
 Just a short walk from the centre of town it is a great option to start exploring the surroundings

 The walk itself is really easy.
 Our 6 and 4 year old’s were able to do it with no problems and took us around 20-30mins all up to reach the Venus Baths.
 The track is also pram friendly for most of the way too which makes it great for families.
 There is only one part at the end where you will need to carry it over some rocks.
 But we saw a few prams left there at the entrance.

 Once there you can sit and relax and even take a dip!
 Although it was only 18 degrees when we visited, and the water was icy cold, there were many kids splashing away.
 We didn’t even think of it so didn’t come prepared.
 The kids stripped off anyway and had a splash.
 I think it was their favourite things to do in Halls Gap.